 All photographs courtesy of Rebecca Thomas, unless otherwise stated.

 We've seen a huge chunk of London's gay venues close since 2008, when the recession forced us all into a downward spiral of low pay rises and increased costs of living.
 While some closures were down to economic reasons - they simply weren't bringing in the pounds to cover the costs - others have met the gentrification guillotine.
+The Shoreditch borders are widening with arms wide open to London's high earners and pushing out those that can no longer afford to stay.

 When the Joiners' opened its doors in May 1997, London was a very different place.
 Labour had moved into Downing Street.
 There was energy in the air.
 LGBT rights in England at the time were still on the long crawl towards equality, but social acceptance of alternative lifestyles was beginning to creep into the nation's Conservative psyche.